meese-os/meeseOS-manual/src/guide/standalone/README.md

 ---
-description: A guide on how to run OS.js in standalone mode
+description: A guide on how to run MeeseOS in standalone mode
 full_title: Standalone Mode
 ---

 # Standalone Mode Guide

-You can run OS.js in standalone mode, which does not require the backend to work.
+You can run MeeseOS in standalone mode, which does not require the backend to work.

 This has some limitations described below.